MaurerErik/power-data-downloader/README.md

 ---

 ## Dependencies
--pandas (2.2.2 or later)
+- pandas (2.2.2 or later)
--beautifulsoup4 (4.12.3 or later)
+- beautifulsoup4 (4.12.3 or later)
--selenium (4.27.1 or later)
+- selenium (4.27.1 or later)

-Install dependencies with:
+Install dependencies with the bash command:
 pip install -r requirements.txt

 ---